-Have you ever stumbled upon the tricky task of deciding whether or not to capitalize small words like ‘go’ in your titles?
-If you’re nodding along, welcome to the world where every letter counts.
-Understanding how to properly style your titles is a game-changer, whether you’re penning a blockbuster blog post or crafting the perfect essay header.
+Have you ever stumbled upon the tricky task of deciding whether or not to capitalize small words like 'go' in your titles?
+If you're nodding along, welcome to the world where every letter counts.
+Understanding how to properly style your titles is a game-changer, whether you're penning a blockbuster blog post or crafting the perfect essay header.
 From Chicago to MLA, APA, and AP, each style guide has its own unique set of rules, which can be pretty baffling.
-Dive into the nitty-gritty of title capitalization and uncover the secret to making those two-letter words shine.
+Look at the nitty-gritty of title capitalization and uncover the secret to making those two-letter words shine.
 Get ready to transform your titles from good to grammatically great!

 Capitalizing 'Go' in Titles